onthegomap/planetiler/PLANET.md

 with these options:

 - `--bounds=world` to set bounding box to the entire planet
-- `--nodemap-type=sparsearray` to store node locations in a sparse array instead of a sorted table (sorted table is only more efficient for extracts)
+- `--nodemap-type=sparsearray` to store node locations in a sparse array instead of a sorted table - `sortedtable` is more efficient when there are large gaps in ID spaces (i.e. extracts) and `sparsearray` is more efficient with no/few ID gaps (planet, or renumbered extracts).
-- `--nodemap-storage=ram` to store all node locations in RAM instead of a memory-mapped file (when using `ram` give the JVM 1.5x the input file size instead of 0.5x when using `mmap`)
+- `--nodemap-storage=ram` to store all node locations in RAM instead of a memory-mapped file - when using `ram` give the JVM 1.5x the input file size instead of 0.5x when using `mmap`
 - `--download` to fetch [other data sources](NOTICE.md#data) automatically
 - One of these to point flatmap at your data source:
   - `--osm-path=path/to/planet.osm.pbf` to point Flatmap at a file you downloaded
   - `--osm-url=http://url/of/planet.osm.pbf` to download automatically
+  - `--osm-url=s3:211011` to download a specific snapshot from the AWS Registry of Open Data or `--osm-url=s3:latest` to download the latest snapshot
   - `--area=planet` to use the file in `./data/sources/planet.osm.pbf` or download the latest snapshot from AWS S3 mirror if missing.

 Run with `--help` to see all available arguments.

+NOTE: The default basemap profile merges nearby buildings at zoom-level 13 (for example, see [Boston](https://onthegomap.github.io/flatmap-demo/#13.08/42.35474/-71.06597)).
+This adds about 50% to the planet generation time and can be disabled using `--building-merge-z13=false`.

 ## Example